PamelaAGreen/GlobalWaterSolutionsOpportunitySpace/README.md

-# Mapping the Global Water Investment Opportunity Space for Sustainable Water Development
+# MMapping Global Solutions for a Sustainable Water Future

-<font color=red>Title: <b>Mapping the Global Water Investment Opportunity Space for Sustainable Water Development</b>
+<font color=red>Title: <b>Mapping Global Solutions for a Sustainable Water Future/b>

   Author: DBPR

-This code was developed between October 2021 and March 2023 by DBPR and includes the development and creation of all raster and tabular data included in the manuscript with same title.  </font>
+This code was developed between October 2021 and November 2023 by Pamela Green and includes the development and creation of all raster and tabular data included in the manuscript with same title.  </font>
 ***

 ## Model Description

-This code represents spatial modeling for development of a global mapping of Water Investment Needs (WIN) and Private Sector Opportunities for Investment (PrivateOI) in the water sector.
-WIN are defined by biogeophyscal, social and climate-driven pressures on water resources.
+This code represents spatial modeling for development of a global mapping of Water Solution Needs (WSN) and Private Sector Opportunities Index (PrivateOI) in the water sector.
+WSN are defined by biogeophyscal, social and climate-driven pressures on water resources.
 PrivateOI are mapped as areas with high WIN and a regional capacity to attract and support private investments.
-The WIN and PrivateOI indices are spatially linked to populations who could benefit from improved investments in water security.
-The geographies of WIN and PrivateOI are compared across the globe and wealth spectrums, identifying locations where the private sector can best support water security at local, national, and regional scales.
+The WSN and PrivateOI indices are spatially linked to populations who could benefit from improved investments in water security.
+The geographies of WSN and PrivateOI are compared across the globe and wealth spectrums, identifying locations where the private sector can best support water security at local, national, and regional scales.

 A brief desciption of data inputs, model and outputs is listed below: